HeMaNtH624/Multi-ECU-Collision-Avoidance-System-using-CAN-Protocol/README.md

 ## 📜 License

-Developed for educational and research purposes.
+Developed for educational and research purposes, feel free to send pull requests.